 Development affecting trees will be assessed against Supplementary Guidance to be prepared by the Council.
-This will also cover the management and protection of existing and new trees during and after the construction phase.
+This will also cover the protection of ancient woodlands and the management and protection of existing and new trees during and after the construction phase.